bfil/scala-automapper/README.md

 }
 ```

-Then you can map `SourceClass` to `TargetClass` and it'll work as expected:
+With the implicit conversion between `SourceClass` to `TargetClass` in scope automapping two classes will work as expected:

 ```scala
 import io.bfil.automapper._